jodogne/atomit/Documentation/SampleProximusMyThings.md

 ------------------------------

-The first things is obviously to start an Atom-IT on a server with a public IP address (e.g. on a
+The first things is obviously to start an Atom-IT on a server with a public IP address (e.g. running on a
 [VPS server](https://en.wikipedia.org/wiki/Virtual_private_server)).
 Let's consider the following [configuration file](Configuration.md):